tstran155/Linear-Programming-MILP-DP-NLP-Optimization-With-Python/README.md

-# Linear Programming Optimization with Python
+# Linear Programming and Mixed-Integer Linear Programming Optimization with Python

 Linear programming is a mathematical optimization technique used to optimize a linear objective function subject to a set of linear constraints.
 It involves finding the values of decision variables that minimize or maximize the objective function while satisfying the given constraints.